AtharvaGholkar/TaqticsAssignment/README.md

 - **Scalability:** Easy to extend for additional test cases.
 - **Readability:** Clear documentation and descriptive test case names.

-## Test cases and output HTML reports -
-The test cases Excel file is provided in the repository it is named `testCases.xlsx` and .

 ## Features

 - **UI Testing:** Automates login tests, including positive and negative scenarios.